'Pre' self contains one's possibility yet to

 In other

-order and the several forms of the unknowable explicated above cannot be
+order and the several forms of the unknowable, as they are explicated above,

 logically denied.